Meadowbrook, Queensland: Transport

 The suburb is crossed by a number of major transport routes.
 These include the Logan Motorway, Loganlea railway station for both the Beenleigh railway line and Gold Coast railway line and Loganlea Road.
 The suburb is serviced by the 560 and 562 Translink bus services linking the suburb to Logan Central, Springwood, Browns Plains and the Logan Hyperdome.
 A number of bus routes services Meadowbrook and there are two established bikeways.

 Problems with illegal car parking in the streets around the hospital, TAFE and train station were addressed with increased restriction of two-hour limited parking.

 Education

 There are no schools in Meadowbrook.
-The nearest primary schools are Daisy Hill State School to the north in Daisy Hill and Waterford West State School to the south-west in Waterford West.
-The nearest secondary school is Loganlea State High School to the south in neighbouring Loganlea.
+The nearest government primary schools are Daisy Hill State School to the north in Daisy Hill and Waterford West State School to the south-west in Waterford West.
+The nearest government secondary school is Loganlea State High School to the south in neighbouring Loganlea.